const localhost = [4]u8{ 127, 0, 0, 1 };

 7.1 What is a HTTP Server?

 First of all, what is a HTTP Server?
-A HTTP server, as any other type of server, is essentially a program that runs indefinetly, on a infinite loop, waiting for incoming connections from clients.
+A HTTP server, as any other type of server, is essentially a program that runs indefinitely, on an infinite loop, waiting for incoming connections from clients.
 Once the server receives an incoming connection, it will accept this connection, and it will send messages back-and-forth to the client through this connection.

 So, Web servers (which is just a fancy name to HTTP Servers) are servers that exchange HTTP messages with clients.
-And these HTTP servers and the HTTP Protocol specification are simply essential to the operation of the internet of today.
+And these HTTP servers and the HTTP Protocol specification are essential to the operation of the world wide web today.

 That is the whole picture of the process.
-Again, we have two subjects involved here, a server (which is a program that is running indefinetly, waiting for connections), and a client (which is someone that wants to connect to and exchange HTTP messages with the server).
+Again, we have two subjects involved here, a server (which is a program that is running indefinitely, waiting to receive incoming connections), and a client (which is someone that wants to connect to the server, and exchange HTTP messages with it).

 You may find the material about the HTTP Protocol available at the Mozilla MDN Docs1 , a great resource for you to also look at.
 It gives you a great overview on how HTTP works, and what role the server plays in this matter.